 2. What was the probability that he earned a medal last year?

 3. Mo’s best friend, Hicham, managed to finish within the top four for the same twenty races every time.
 Who had a higher probability of winning a medal, and by how much greater?

 1. We know Mo ran \(20\) races last year and placed in the top five for each one, so he must have finished \(2nd\) five times.
 This means that the probability he finished \(2nd, P(X=2)\), is \(0.25\)

 2. In order to obtain a medal, you must finish in the top \(3\).
 Mo managed to do that \(13\) times.
 Adding up the probabilities of those three values \(P(X=1,2,3)=0.65\).

 3. Hicham managed to finish in the top three places fifteen times, giving him a probability \(P(X=1,2,3)=0.75\).
 The difference between Mo’s and Hicham’s probabilities is \(0.10\).

-Matrix+ online Year 11 Maths Avdanced courses are the expert guided solution to your Maths problems.
-Learn more.
+Our Year 11 Maths Advanced courses are the expert guided solution to your Maths problems.
+Learn more now!

 Consider the following probability distribution of shoe sales over a busy shopping period.

 (c) What is the probability that the shop sold less than \(3\) pairs of shoes in that week?